 in order to stop incurring charges.

-You must use the public domain name (or hostname) of your running instance to access the instance remotely for streaming.
-To get the public domain name of your instance, do the following:
+You must use the public domain name (or hostname) and instance ID of your running instance to access the instance remotely for configuration using the Wowza Streaming Engine Manager, to connect to the instance using Secure Shell (SSH) and for streaming.
+To get the public domain name and instance ID of your instance, do the following:

 - In the Navigation pane in EC2 Management Console, under Instances, click Instances.